This Showhome is now closed.

 The City of St. Albert, just a few minutes north on Anthony Henday or 184 Street, offers an abundance of retail amenities, medical facilities, recreational opportunities and cultural events as well.
 Trumpeter by Big Lake…private yet connected in so many ways.

-With careful consideration to the wildlife habitat, United Communities has created a unique subdivision ensuring the developed areas compliment and work in harmony with the natural amenities.
+With careful consideration to the wildlife habitat, Anthem United has created a unique subdivision ensuring the developed areas compliment and work in harmony with the natural amenities.
 Horseshoe Lake situated along the southeast corner of Trumpeter and Big Lake, a short walk away, are attractive natural amenities that today’s homeowner appreciates.

-United Communities, recognizing the importance of maintaining water reserves, is establishing a system of small wetlands that will filter the storm-water from the neighbourhood before draining into Big Lake, enhancing the water quality.
+Anthem United, recognizing the importance of maintaining water reserves, is establishing a system of small wetlands that will filter the storm-water from the neighbourhood before draining into Big Lake, enhancing the water quality.
 This process will also increase onsite water retention allowing the moisture to nourish the soil rather than drain away.

 To minimize light pollution, low-energy LED street lamps effectively illuminate the area while being less intrusive on the nesting birds.
 Low impact techniques like developing with less impermeable surfaces and the planting of trees, bushes, and grasses native to the area will be a harmonic extension of the existing woodlands and provide an abundant green space for all to enjoy.